greenelab/phenoplier_manuscript/manuscript.md

 ](images/entire_process/entire_process.svg "PhenoPLIER framework"){#fig:entire_process width="100%"}

-PhenoPLIER combines TWAS results with gene co-expression patterns by projecting gene-trait associations on a latent gene expression representation (Figure @fig:entire_process).
+PhenoPLIER combines TWAS results with gene co-expression patterns by projecting gene-trait associations onto a latent gene expression representation (Figure @fig:entire_process).
 We used PhenomeXcan [@doi:10.1126/sciadv.aba2083], a TWAS resource for the UK Biobank [@doi:10.1038/s41586-018-0579-z] and other cohorts that provides results for 4,091 different diseases and traits.
 We obtained a latent gene expression representation from MultiPLIER [@doi:10.1016/j.cels.2019.04.003], an unsupervised learning approach applied to recount2 [@doi:10.1038/nbt.3838] (a gene expression dataset including RNA-seq data on a huge and heterogeneous number of samples, including rare diseases, cell types on specific differentiation stages, or under different stimuli, among others).
 Each of the 987 latent variables (LV) represents a gene module, essentially a group of genes with coordinated expression patterns (i.e., expressed together in the same tissues and cell types as a functional unit).